hyperledger/fabric/docs/source/private_data_tutorial.rst

         }

         type assetTransientInput struct {
-            Type           string `json:"objectType"` //Type is used to distinguish the various types of objects in state database
-            ID             string `json:"assetID"`
+            Type           string `json:"objectType"` //Type is used to distinguish the various types of objects in ID             string `json:"assetID"`
             Color          string `json:"color"`
             Size           int    `json:"size"`